CoDi: Subject-Consistent and Pose-Diverse Text-to-Image Generation: Related Work

 \textbf{Training-based SCG.} Training-based methods require either (1) fine-tuning on additional training data~\cite{yang2024seed,li2024photomaker,li2019storygan,betker2023improving,liu2024intelligent} or (2) test-time optimization using reference images~\cite{roich2022pivotal,gal2023designing,kumari2023multi,xiao2024fastcomposer}.
 The first line of work, represented by StoryDALL-E~\cite{maharana2022storydall} and Make-A-Story~\cite{rahman2023make}, incorporates additional modules to capture subject information, followed by fine-tuning on large datasets to enable direct control over the subject given a reference image.
 The second line of work, exemplified by DreamBooth~\cite{ruiz2023dreambooth} and Textual Inversion~\cite{gal2022image}, optimizes model parameters or token embeddings on the given test images to inject subject identity.
 Despite their success in maintaining subject consistency, training-based methods suffer from high training costs or significant test-time latency.
 In contrast, our \ours~is training-free and introduces only mild additional latency.

 \textbf{Training-free SCG.} Training-free methods circumvent the need for iterative tuning of model parameters.
-For instance, 1-Prompt-1-Story~\cite{liu2025one} improves consistency by aligning prompt embeddings across generations.
-However, textual embedding control alone does not suffice to enforce consistency, often resulting in subject drift.
-The current leading methods, ConsiStory~\cite{tewel2024training} and StoryDiffusion~\cite{zhou2024storydiffusion}, adopt {attention-based mechanisms} to promote subject consistency by sharing self-attention keys and values across generated images.
+For instance, 1Prompt1Story~\cite{liu2025one} improves consistency by aligning prompt embeddings across generations.
+However, textual embedding control alone is insufficient to to enforce consistency, often resulting in subject drift.
+The current leading methods, ConsiStory~\cite{tewel2024training} and StoryDiffusion~\cite{zhou2024storydiffusion}, adopt attention-based mechanisms to promote subject consistency by sharing self-attention keys and values.
 However, as noted in their limitation discussions~\cite{tewel2024training,Hertz_2024_CVPR}, \textit{applying attention across a set of images reduces pose diversity}.
 To address this issue, our \ours~explicitly preserves diversity and promotes consistency by aligning early-stage features between the target and reference images via optimal transport.